JetBrains/lincheck/docs/topics/testing-strategies.md

 [//]: # (title: Stress testing and model checking)

-Lincheck provides two testing strategies: stress testing and model checking.
-Learn what happens under the hood of both testing strategies using the `Counter` example, defined in the `BasicCounterTest.kt` file, from the [previous step](introduction.md):
+Lincheck offers two testing strategies: stress testing and model checking.
+Learn what happens under the hood of both approaches using the `Counter` we coded in the `BasicCounterTest.kt` file in the [previous step](introduction.md):

 ```kotlin
 class Counter {